tomokochi/flexbox-review/README.md

 Flexbox Workout Instruction

 - Goals: To master CSS Flexbox, period.
-  In order to attain this goal, you will write CSS to accompany the index.html file provided so that the page will look just like the screenshots I have provided in the starter files folder.
+  In order to attain this goal, you will write CSS to accompany the index.html file provided so that the page will look just like the screenshots I have provided in Brightspace assignment folder.

 - Conditions:
   Do not touch the HTML file.
 Leave it as is.